Today’s home security systems and monitoring can cost you quite a bit of money. The technology is costly, and the installation even more so.

 The Ring Protect base station works well with both Zigbee and Z-Wave, the latter of which allows you to add a First Alert Z-Wave smoke detector.
 This device is compatible with Ring’s Response Service, which means that if smoke is detected somewhere in your home, the security system initiates an automatic call to the fire department.

 In addition to Z-Wave and Zigbee protocols, Ring cameras will work with Echo Spot, Echo Show, SmartThings, IFTTT, and Wink.
 The Ring Protect security system also features Z-Wave SmartStart and Z-Wave Security technologies.
 These technologies provide a layer of protection between the cloud and base station, and the communication between your connected devices and the base station.

-Like other smart security systems, there are plenty of cameras from which to choose, and Ring even includes a few video doorbell options.
+Like other smart security systems, there are plenty of cameras from which to choose, and there are even a few video Ring doorbell options.
 They offer several monthly monitoring services, a few of which include professional monitoring, cellular backup, and cloud storage.
 You may not be impressed with what the Ring Protect Smart Security system has to offer, but you’ll definitely get your money’s worth.

-If Blink is known for nothing else, it is known for its quality and affordable home security products.
-This home security system is a smart wireless system that focuses on video monitoring and user notifications.
+If Blink (read my full review here!) is known for nothing else, it is known for its quality and affordable home security products.
+This home security system is a smart wireless security camera system that focuses on video monitoring and user notifications.
 Blink operates primarily on batteries and will provide a variety of different options that are sure to meet your smart home monitoring needs.